 7 things that help you check your child’s mental health daily..
 Know the right behavior

-Children, like any adult, experience difficulties in learning Psychological health Also, a child’s mental health is as important as his physical health, especially when it comes to dealing with stress and behavior, and regular mental health check-ups are a quick way to assess how children feel about daily life.
+Children, like any adult, experience difficulties in learning Psychological health Also, a child’s mental health is as important as his physical health, especially when it comes to dealing with stress and behavior, and regular mental health check-ups are a quick way to assess how children feel regarding daily life.
 In this report, we learn how to check a child’s mental health daily, according to the “Health” website. “.

 The main role of parents and adults in a child’s life is to ensure a positive environment and open conversations at home.
 In this way, children can feel safe and comfortable sharing their feelings, friendships, goals and difficulties without feeling unheard or afraid of their parents’ reactions.